Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 [25] 3.1 Sourcing Methodology 1

-The 7 Procurement Process Steps
+The 7 Steps of Procurement Process

 Now that you know what the procurement process is, it’s time to learn the seven procurement steps that will help you streamline your procurement process.